 Figuring out what type of ownership structure best suits your needs will depend on the type of business you have, the number of owners, and your financing.
-Although many entrepreneurs make this decision on their own, you may have questions about liability, tax, ownership, or other things that you should discuss with a lawyer or an accountant before you decide.
+Although many entrepreneurs make this decision on their own, you may have questions about liability, tax, ownership, and more that you should discuss with a lawyer or an accountant before you decide.
 For more information, see Choosing the Best Ownership Structure for Your Business.

-The first thing you will need to do is check whether the name you want is available in the state where you plan to form and operate your business.
-Most states have a business name database on their SOS website with the names of all the businesses that are already registered in their state.
+The first thing you'll need to do is check whether the name you want is available in the state where you plan to form and operate your business.
+Most states have a business name database on their Secretary of State (SOS) website with the names of all the businesses that are already registered in their state.
 You should find instructions there about checking for name availability and how to reserve your business name if you decide to do that.

-As part of getting your business started, you will want to open a business bank account and keep all money for your new business separate from your personal or other business finances.
-To do this, you will need an employer identification number (EIN) from the IRS which you can apply for online.
+As part of getting your business started, you'll want to open a business bank account and keep all money for your new business separate from your personal or other business finances.
+To do this, you'll need an employer identification number (EIN) from the IRS, which you can apply for online.
 Once you have your EIN and the stamped copy of your formation documents from the SOS, you can go to a local bank and open a business account.